openssl/tools/HOWTO-make-a-release.md

 ## Freeze the source repository

-Three business day before the release, freeze the main repository.
+Three business day before the release, freeze the appropriate source repository.

 This locks out everyone but the named user, who is doing the release, from doing any pushes.
 Someone other than the person doing the release should run the command.

-This must be done from a checkout of `git@github.openssl.org:openssl/openssl.git`.
+This must be done from a checkout of that source repository, so for public
+releases:

-    git push git@github.openssl.org:openssl/openssl.git master:refs/frozen/NAME
+    git push git@github.openssl.org:openssl/openssl.git HEAD:refs/frozen/NAME

+and for premium releases:

+    git push git@github.openssl.org:openssl/premium.git HEAD:refs/frozen/NAME

 Where `NAME` is the github username of the user doing the release.

 Note: it currently doesn't matter what source branch is used when pushing, the whole repository is frozen either way.
-The example above uses master.
+The example above uses whatever branch you happen to have checked out.

 ## Make sure that the openssl source is up to date